-- Due by mid semester (10/12, before the class starts): I-page abstract - By the end of the semester: submit code data and a report, and a class presentation. - Report: 8 pages maximum, describe the problem, approaches and evaluation results.
+- Due in a month (09/25, before the class starts): Ipage abstract - Due in two months (11/06, before the class starts): 2-page progress report, already obtained results and a plan of remaining steps. - By the end of the semester: submit code data and a final report, and a class presentation. - Final report: 8 pages maximum, full description of the problem, approaches and evaluation results.